kristinemlarson/gnssrefl/docs/pages/new_station.md

 Similarly, the sampling rate you need to use is not unknown – you just need to understand how the Nyquist frequency is defined for the SNR observations.

-## Designing a GNSS Reflections Site:
+## Designing a good GNSS Reflections Site:

 * Sampling interval should be commensurate with your reflection target area.
 You can generally get away with 30 sec for surfaces that are < 10 meters below the antenna, but I urge you to use **15 sec**.
 For reflectors larger than 50